The Best Insulated Jacket for Men Review

 Analysis and Test Results

 An insulated jacket is an essential layer for cool and cold weather.
-This style of jacket has traditionally been intended for wear as either a middle layer under a shell or as an outer layer in cool weather.
-However, use modes are always evolving and our selection now includes new breathable insulation technologies that allow better warmth and sweat management for high energy, cold weather adventures.
+This style of jacket has traditionally been intended as either a middle layer under a shell or as an outer layer in cool weather.
+However, functionality is always evolving and our selection now includes new breathable insulation technologies.
+Such technologies allow for better warmth and sweat management for high energy, cold weather adventures.
 We also tested several products that focus on warmth and weather resistance rather than breathability, including a few heavier models designed as outer layers for really cold temps.
 All of the products we tested in this review are insulated with various types of synthetic insulation.
 These modern polyester alternatives to goose down do a much better job of retaining their loft and warmth when damp or wet.

 Types of Synthetic Insulated Jackets